Richard A. Muller: Trends in tornado activity

 In November 2013 Muller wrote an op-ed in The New York Times arguing that strong to violent tornado activity decreased since the 1950s and suggesting that global warming is the cause.
 Atmospheric scientists Paul Markowski, Harold E. Brooks, et al., replied that Muller made substantial methodological flaws and was ignorant of long established findings in severe storms meteorology.
 They argue that there is no discernible decrease in significant tornado activity and that attribution of tornadic activity to global warming is premature although changes, especially in regional character, are likely as the atmospheric environment changes.

 Shale gas and hydraulic fracturing

 In a report for the Centre for Policy Studies, Muller (and Elizabeth Muller of Berkeley Earth, his daughter) wrote that the benefits of shale gas, displacing harmful air pollution from coal, far outweigh the environmental costs of fracking.
 According to the Mullers, air pollution, mostly from coal burning, kills over three million people each year, primarily in the developing world.
 The Mullers state that "Environmentalists who oppose the development of shale gas and fracking are making a tragic mistake."

 Other work

 Muller is President and Chief Scientist of Muller & Associates, an international consulting group specializing in energy-related issues.

 Muller is Chief Technology Officer of SoliDDD Corp., which uses advanced optical design methods to deliver improved 3D images.

 Muller is co-founder and Chief Science Officer of Deep Isolation, a company offering deep borehole disposal of nuclear waste.

+Muller is Chief Executive Officer of Deep Fission, Inc, a company propose to license a deep borehole light water reactor design.